DevOluwapelumi/TheEvent-Stream-Website/Readme.txt

 Real-time Updates: WebSockets or Server-Sent Events (SSE)
 Authentication: OAuth2 or JWT for secure user authentication
 Deployment: Docker containers and cloud hosting (e.g., AWS, Azure, or Heroku)

+Getting Started:

+Clone this repository to your local machine.
+Install the necessary dependencies for both the frontend and backend.
+Configure your database and set up environment variables.
+Run the development server.
+Customize the website to fit your event's branding and content.
+Deploy the website to your preferred hosting platform.